ayusharyakashyap/visual-analytics-workflow/Task 2 - Life-Expectancy/ReadMe.md

 # Task 2 - Life Expectancy Analysis

 ## Overview
-We focus on life expectancy trends. cWe have 4 rounds in this workflow.
+We focus on life expectancy trends.
+We have 4 rounds in this workflow.

-1. *First Run**
+1. **First Run**
    We start by analyzing life expectancy trends for the entire world.

 2. **Second Run**